-Applicants and other interested parties expressing an interest in the TBI/SCI waiver are provided information on participant-directed personal care services.
-MDRS and DOM waiver staff are trained to provide this information upon referral, initial application intake, and ongoing while the person is enrolled in the waiver.
-Information is provided to each applicant to assure informed decision making is based on an understanding of the participant-directed service delivery method.
+Applicants and other interested parties expressing an interest in this waiver are provided information on participantdirected personal care services.
+MDRS and DOM waiver staff are trained to provide this information upon referral, at initial application intake, and ongoing while the participant is enrolled in the waiver.
+Information is provided to each applicant to assure informed decision making is based on an understanding of the participant directed service delivery method.
 The case manager also outlines the roles and responsibilities for the person or the legal representative, the case manager, and the providers.
+It is explained to the person that PCA services will not begin prior to the PCA being certified as competent in accordance with the Part 208 of the Medicaid Administrative Code.

-The TBI/SCI waiver affords each person the opportunity to select the PCA/respite provider of their choice.
-The benefit of participant-direction allows the person to choose a personal care attendant that is proven competent.
-If a person knows a particular individual with whom they are comfortable providing their personal care, and that individual meets the requirements as set forth in the TBI/SCI Waiver, that individual is allowed to provide the direct care for that person on the waiver.
-The Case Manager will assist the person with locating potential PCA candidates for them to interview.
+This waiver affords each person the opportunity to select the PCA of their choice.
+The benefit of participant-direction allows the person to choose a PCA that is proven competent.
+If a person knows a particular individual with whom they are comfortable providing their personal care, and that individual meets the requirements as set forth in the approved waiver application and the Administrative Code, that individual is allowed to provide direct care for the person on the waiver.
+The case manager will assist the person with locating potential PCA candidates for them to interview.

 In the event that the case manager determines that the PCA poses potential safety concerns or threats of harm to the person or other service providers, or poses a threat for potentially fraudulent activities, the case manager may immediately terminate the PCA.
-The person may then choose a replacement PCA, provided they meet all of the minimum requirements, and are certified to be competent.

-All reports of abuse, neglect, or exploitation or fraud are to be reported by phone and written report immediately by the appropriate case manager to their supervisor at MDRS.
+The person may then choose a replacement PCA, provided they meet minimum requirements, and are certified by the case manager to be competent.
+All reports of abuse, neglect, exploitation or fraud are to be reported in accordance with the process outlined in Appendix G of this waiver.